Want to be part of our Stories? Tell us your story

 What sort of projects are you working on at the moment at the university?

-Much of my research is focused around breath analysis/medical diagnostics.
-So as a tech transfer, I guess, from my work in air quality, I got very interested in how you could measure the composition of the atmosphere in real time.
+Much of my research is focused on breath analysis/medical diagnostics.
+So as a tech transfer, I guess, from my work in air quality, I got very interested in how you could measure the composition of the atmosphere in real-time.
 Then I began looking at how you could apply that in different areas.
 One of the areas that we started looking at was measuring the molecules in the atmosphere (the organic molecules in the atmosphere) and then measuring the organic molecules on your breath.
 So we got into breath analysis as a medical diagnostic, or metabolome/breathomics which is another phrase for it.

 So, we’re working on a very large clinical study, looking at breathlessness, and whether that’s because you’ve got respiratory tract infections, or asthma and inflammation, or you’re having a heart attack, in order to have a look at the different markers that come from that.
 It’s a massively interesting and varied area.